 For shooting with larger crews (usually more than 5 people) and/or if a lot of equipment is used (normally more than a tripod), one filming permit is required in any case, sometimes even more for the very same location.

 A good lead time for the processing of filming permits is on average 2-3 weeks.
 For less complex shoots, the permits are often quicker to get.
 The authorities need the applications in German – not English – so that they can be processed.
+It is advisable to work with a native speaker.

-As we have the experience that regulation can change frequently please check with the below links about the current processes for filming permits.
 If you have any questions about this or about permits in other places in Germany, don’t hesitate to contact us.
 We will be happy to support you.

 Here are a few links on the procedure for obtaining filming permits in the largest cities in Germany: